Leading Individual in Commercial Litigation, Since 2005

 Lead Counsel for Plaintiffs in a four-week jury trial involving the controversial Ashby High Rise Project.
 We obtained a unanimous jury verdict that the proposed high-rise project constitutes a nuisance-in-fact.
 The Court determined that the high-rise project was a legal nuisance.
 However, the trial court declined to enjoin construction.
 However, to date, construction of the project has not commenced.

 Hired shortly before trial to serve as lead trial counsel for the executor of the Whitley estate-the founder of Ranger Steel Services, LP-in litigation involving numerous claims against the executor totaling approximately $50,000,000.00.
-We were also retained by the estate to affirmatively set aside a designation of beneficiary obtained by one for the children on an account valued in excess of $35,000,000.00.
-After several key depositions, we successfully resisted summary judgment on all of the claims alleged against our client and obtained a summary judgment knocking out one category of claims alleged against our client.
-After the key deposition and summary judgment rulings, we were able to achieve a favorable settlement that was embodied in a dismissal with prejudice on July 28, 2014.
+Also retained by the estate to affirmatively set aside a designation of beneficiary obtained by one for the children on an account valued in excess of $35,000,000.00.
+After several key depositions, successfully resisted summary judgment on all of the claims alleged against client and obtained a summary judgment knocking out one category of claims alleged against client.
+After the key deposition and summary judgment rulings, achieved a favorable settlement that was embodied in a dismissal with prejudice.

 EnterSys Group, L.P., et al. v.
 Axon Solutions, Inc.

-Lead Counsel for Plaintiffs in a suit on behalf of Plaintiffs for payment of an earn-out amount and associated bonuses totaling $21mm pursuant to an asset purchase agreement.
-Our clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for $15mm up front and potentially $10mm in earn-out payments.
-The transaction also included employment agreements for our individual clients that allowed them to earn bonuses as certain margin targets were achieved.
-Pursuant to the APA, Plaintiffs were entitled to $10mm in earn-out and an additional $11mm in bonuses.
-On July 19, 2012, the trial court issued an order in response to Defendants’ Motion for Summary Judgment (the other side) holding that the earn-out calculation provision unambiguously required Defendants to include pharmaceutical related revenues in the calculation of the earn-out amount and bonuses.
+Lead Counsel for Plaintiffs in a lawsuit seeking payment of a substantial earn-out and associated bonuses pursuant to an asset purchase agreement.
+Clients formed EnterSys LP, a SAP consulting company, and after years of success, sold substantially all of the assets to a UK SAP consulting company, for cash up front and potential earn-out payments.
+The transaction also included employment agreements for individual clients that allowed them to earn bonuses as certain margin targets were achieved.
+The trial court issued an order in response to Defendants’ Motion for Summary Judgment (the other side) holding that the earn-out calculation provision unambiguously required Defendants to include pharmaceutical related revenues in the calculation of the earn-out amount and bonuses.
 The ruling effectively granted Plaintiffs a summary judgment on their breach of contract claim.
-At that point, the only claim left to be tried was Plaintiffs’ claim for fraud–making promises with no present intent to perform.
-The case settled confidentially immediately before the trial setting of November 5, 2012.
+At that point, with only one claim left to be tried, the case settled confidentially immediately before the trial.

 Toby Shor and Seashore Investments v.
 PBF Investments, Ltd